PhotoBack-app/Phoneapp/README.md

 - [ ] Upload to server with Tus.io-based upload
 - [ ] Add splash screen
 - [ ] Add app icon

+## Android Bugs:

+- [ ] PhotoPermissionScreen: App does not detect that permission has been granted

 ---